Masuda50/codepath-cybersecurity/README.md

   - [ ] GIF Walkthrough:
         ![](ex1.gif)

-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: 	<br/>
-  		- Upload any media file that has the capacity to hold metadata through the admin portal.\
+  		Upload any media file that has the capacity to hold metadata through the admin portal.<br/>
-  		- After uploading, edit the descrption panel to hold "filename <script>alert("Exploit 3 Successful");</script>".nsbp&
+  		After uploading, edit the descrption panel to hold "filename <script>alert("Exploit 3 Successful");</script>". <br/>
-  		- Save and view the attachment in the blog where an XSS generated alert will appear.
+  		Save and view the attachment in the blog where an XSS generated alert will appear.

   - [ ] Affected source code: